developer-advocacy-dremio/dremio-compose/readme.md

 - `docker compose down serviceName` turn off only a specified service from the docker compose file

 - `docker compose exec serviceName command` run a command against a running a service

+# Trying Out Reflections

+Reflections is one of the most unique and powerful features of Dremio eliminating the need BI Extracts, Cubes, Materialized views and other cachines and acceleration technologies.
+To use reflections the Dremio cluster needs to be configured with a distributed file store, the two folders with "reflections" in the title are